 - 14. As repeatedly acknowledged at the United Nations Conferences related to Human Settlements, notably in the Vancouver Declaration (1976), Habitat Agenda (1996), and New Urban Agenda (2016), effective human settlement strategies are essential for promoting inclusion, social equity and economic growth, and human settlements are inseparable from national development.
-The transformative potential of urbanization lies in its ability to address spatial and social inequality, foster economic opportunities for all, create access to essential services without discrimination or exclusion, and build resilient communities across the rural-urban continuum. - 15.
+The transformative potential of urbanization lies in its ability to address spatial and social inequality, foster economic opportunities for all, create access to essential services without discrimination or exclusion, and build resilient communities across the rural-urban continuum.
+Specifically, for the period of 2026-2029, UN-Habitat will focus on the tremendous opportunity to address the mentioned challenges through adequate housing, land and basic services for all and the transformation of informal settlements and slums- - 15.
 UN-Habitat's mandate was articulated by the United Nations General Assembly when mandating the United Nations Conference on Housing and Sustainable Urban Development and when adopting its outcomes in 2016, reaffirming the role and expertise of UN-Habitat as a focal point for housing and sustainable urban development within the United Nations system.
 With 55 per cent of the global population being urban and set to rise to 68 per cent by 2050, UN-Habitat's mandate is ever more critical as the attainment of global development outcomes becomes increasingly tied to how we plan, build, manage and govern our cities and human settlements. - 16.
 Urbanization presents both a challenge and a significant opportunity for achieving sustainable development.
 When guided by proper spatial planning and managed and developed sustainably, cities and human settlements along with their systems can drive innovative solutions to address housing shortages, access to land, and basic services, taking the territorial dimension of sustainable development into account.
-To achieve this, all territorial scales need adequate infrastructure and effective institutions that underpin productive and equitable economies, leaving no one behind.
+To achieve this economic transformation, for advancing the potential of countries to conceive and implement sustainable urban and